-The Rush University Simulation Laboratory (RUSL) was established in 2002 through the direction of founding members, David M. Rothenberg, MD, FCCM, and Margaret Faut-Callahan, DNSc, CRNA, and a generous bequest from the estate of Mrs. Alverin M. Cornell.
+The Rush Center for Clinical Skills and Simulation (RCCSS) was established in 2002 through the direction of founding members, David M. Rothenberg, MD, FCCM, and Margaret Faut-Callahan, DNSc, CRNA, and a generous bequest from the estate of Mrs. Alverin M. Cornell.

-The RUSL mission is to provide data-based curriculum with quantified learning objectives, focused on the integration of didactics, procedural competencies, critical thinking and teamwork for all health care professionals using high-fidelity human patient simulators as well as clinical task trainers.
-To fullfill this mission, additional instructional technology is added regularly to RUSL.
+The RCCSS mission is to provide data-based curriculum with quantified learning objectives, focused on the integration of didactics, procedural competencies, critical thinking and teamwork for all health care professionals using high-fidelity human patient simulators as well as clinical task trainers.
+To fullfill this mission, additional instructional technology is added regularly to RCCSS.

-To learn more about RUSL faculty and staff click on the "Faculty/Staff Profiles" link at the bottom of the left hand navigation on the previous page, or click on a name below.
+To learn more about RCCSS faculty and staff click on the "Faculty/Staff Profiles" link at the bottom of the left hand navigation on the previous page, or click on a name below.

 Michael Kremer, PhD, CRNA, FAAN